ekorsak-deutsch/CIDM6330/Final/readme.md

   1. Created a proper .env file (you can use .env.template as a starting point)
   2. Generated and added a SECRET_KEY to your .env file
   3. Confirmed that python-dotenv is installed

+## Data Model

+The data model consists of two main entities:

+**AutoForwarding**: Stores information about email forwarding rules for users
+- Properties include: id, email, name, forwarding_email, disposition, has_forwarding_filters, error, investigation_note

+**ForwardingFilter**: Stores advanced filter configuration for an email forwarding rule
+- Properties include:
+  - **id**: Filter identifier
+  - **criteria**: JSON object with filter conditions (e.g., `{"from": "example@example.com", "subject": "invoice"}`)
+  - **action**: JSON object with actions to take (e.g., `{"forward": "backup@example.com", "addLabels": "TRASH"}`)
+  - **created_at**: When the filter was created
+- Relationship: **One-to-one** with AutoForwarding rule - each rule can have at most one filter configuration

+## Filter Configuration

+### Criteria Examples
+- `{"from": "newsletter@company.com"}` - Match emails from a specific sender
+- `{"subject": "invoice"}` - Match emails with specific text in the subject
+- `{"from": "partner@example.com", "subject": "urgent"}` - Match emails from a sender with specific subject
+- `{"to": "team@company.com"}` - Match emails sent to a specific recipient
+- `{"hasAttachment": true}` - Match emails with attachments
+- `{"size": ">5M"}` - Match emails larger than 5MB

+### Action Examples
+- `{"forward": "archive@example.com"}` - Forward matching emails to an archive address
+- `{"forward": "security@example.com", "addLabels": "SPAM"}` - Multiple actions for matching emails
+- `{"forward": "manager@company.com", "addLabels": ["URGENT", "NEEDS_REVIEW"]}` - Forward and add multiple labels

+## Asynchronous Processing with Celery

+The application uses Celery to handle time-consuming tasks asynchronously, such as:
+- Generating PDF reports of all forwarding rules
+- Background processing that doesn't block API responses
+- Task scheduling and monitoring

+### Redis as Message Broker

+Redis serves as the message broker for Celery, providing:
+- Reliable message passing between Django application and Celery workers
+- Task queue management
+- Result storage and retrieval

+### Containerization

+To avoid compatibility issues, the application is fully containerized with Docker.
+This includes:
+- Django (web container)
+- Redis (redis container)
+- Celery (celery container)

+A `docker-compose.yml` file is provided for easy container orchestration.

+## Core Functionality

+The main focus of this application is providing an API that allows administrators to:

+1. Access forwarding rule data from the database
+2. Review forwarding rules and add investigation notes, for example:
+   - **Not malicious** - When forwarding serves a necessary business purpose
+   - **Under investigation** - During the period when administrators are investigating the rule
+   - **Delete entries** - When a user has confirmed the forwarding rule has been removed
+3. **Generate comprehensive PDF reports** of all forwarding rules for documentation and compliance purposes

+### Django Repository

+The application uses Django's ORM to interact with the database, with repositories acting as an abstraction layer between the API and the database models.

+### Filter Implementation Notes
+- Each AutoForwarding rule can have exactly one ForwardingFilter (one-to-one relationship)
+- Different forwarding filter for the same user can be reflected in a different AutoForwarding rule
+- The previous implementation that allowed multiple filter email addresses has been replaced with more flexible JSON-based criteria and action fields to realistically reflect Gmail forwarding filters